 April 07th, 2008

-PATRICK LANE was born in Nelson, website BC in 1939.
-He grew up in the Okanagan region of the BC interior, no rx primarily in Vernon.
+PATRICK LANE was born in Nelson, BC in 1939.
+He grew up in the Okanagan region of the BC interior primarily in Vernon.
 He came to Vancouver and co-founded a small press, Very Stone House, with bill bissett and Seymour Mayne.
 He then drifted extensively throughout South America and North America.
 He won the Governor General's Award for poetry in 1979 for Poems New and Selected and published his Selected Poems in 1987, for which he received the 1988 Canadian Authors Association poetry award.
 Patrick Lane lives in Saskatoon.
 He was interviewed in 1988.

 T: How much do you see yourself as a product of BC?